hortonworks/cloudbreak/docs/index.md

 *Periscope is a powerful, fast, thick and top-to-bottom right-hander, eastward from Sumbawa's famous west-coast.
 Timing is critical, as needs a number of elements to align before it shows its true colors.*

-*Periscope is a heuristic Hadoop scheduler you associate with a QoS profile.
-Built on YARN schedulers, cloud and VM resource management API's it allows you to associate SLAs to applications and customers.*
+*Periscope brings QoS and autoscaling to Hadoop YARN.
+Built on cloud resource management and YARN schedulers, allows to associate SLA policies to applications.*

 ##Overview